wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-automation-with-chef.md

 As you can see, I got creative with my HTML code.

-Don't forget we can also connect through an RDP session from the Azure Management Portal via port 3389.
+Don't forget we can also connect through an RDP session from the Azure classic portal via port 3389.

 I hope this has been helpful!
 Go  and start your infrastructure as code journey with Azure today!